pauloizquierdo/pauloizquierdo.github.io/README.md

+## 👨‍🔬 About Me

+### Paulo Izquierdo, Ph.D.
+**Research Associate – Great Lakes Bioenergy Research Center**
-# PhD - Plant Breeding, Genetics, And Biotechnology
+**Ph.D. – Plant Breeding, Genetics, and Biotechnology, Michigan State University**

-Michigan State University
-Area of Expertise: Quantitative trait loci analysis, genome-wide association and genomic prediction in dry bean.
+I am a plant geneticist and computational biologist with a strong focus on the integration of genomics and quantitative genetics to accelerate genetic gain in crops.
+My research expertise includes **quantitative trait loci (QTL) analysis**, **genome-wide association studies (GWAS)**, and **genomic prediction**, primarily in dry beans and bioenergy crops.

+---

+## 🎓 Education & Background

-I earned my bachelor's degree in biology from Universidad del Tolima in Colombia.
-Following my graduation, I became a part of the International Center of Tropical Agriculture (CIAT), where my research centered on dry beans.
-Later, I contributed to various projects at the Colombian Sugarcane Research Center (CENICAÑA).
-Throughout my career, I've delved into the relationship between genotype and phenotype in plant breeding.
+I earned my **bachelor’s degree in Biology** from **Universidad del Tolima** in Colombia.
+After graduation, I joined the **International Center for Tropical Agriculture (CIAT)**, where I worked on dry bean improvement.
+Later, I collaborated on breeding and genomics projects at the **Colombian Sugarcane Research Center (CENICAÑA)**.

-I pursued my Ph.D. in Plant Breeding, Genetics, and Biotechnology at Michigan State University.
-My doctoral work focused on the application of genomic prediction in dry beans, with the goal of expediting genetic progress in essential traits such as yield, mineral concentration, and end-use quality.
-Currently, I am a research associate at the Great Lakes Bioenergy Research Center.
-My research encompasses computational sciences and genomic prediction across different crops.
+I completed my **Ph.D. in Plant Breeding, Genetics, and Biotechnology** at **Michigan State University**, where my research focused on applying genomic prediction in dry bean breeding.
+My doctoral work aimed to accelerate genetic improvement for key traits including **yield**, **mineral concentration**, and **canning quality**.

+---

+## 🔬 Current Role

+As a **Research Associate at the Great Lakes Bioenergy Research Center**, I apply computational biology approaches to dissect the genetic architecture of complex traits in bioenergy crops.
+My work bridges **data science**, **plant genomics**, and **predictive modeling** to support sustainable crop improvement strategies.

+---

+## 🌱 Research Interests

+- Genomic selection and prediction
+- Quantitative trait dissection (QTL mapping, GWAS)
+- Integration of multi-omic and phenotypic data
+- Biofortification and nutritional quality in legumes
+- Computational biology in plant breeding
+- Machine learning applied to biological data

+---